-Academic Honor Awards (\$200) • Two awards, made to the graduating seniors who have attained the highest scholastic averages for three years, i.e., six semesters as a full-time student, or more at Eastern University.

-American Chemical Society Philadelphia Section Award • Awarded to the graduating senior with the highest academic achievement in chemistry or biochemistry.
+- Academic Honor Awards (\$200) Two awards, made to the graduating seniors who have attained the highest scholastic averages for three years, i.e., six semesters as a full-time student, or more at Eastern University. - American Chemical Society Philadelphia Section Award Awarded to the graduating senior with the highest academic achievement in chemistry or biochemistry.

-- Biblical Studies Award Awarded to a graduating senior by the department for excellence in Biblical Studies. - Christian Association for Psychological Studies Award • Awarded to a graduating senior for outstanding achievement in psychology. - Diane Renich Kelley Award in Missions (\$1,000) Presented to a graduating student for excellence in missions, as nominated by the faculty of Missions and Anthropology. - Dorothy McCollum Award (\$600) Given through a generous gift by an alumna to the graduating senior with a major in English who has exhibited the most consistent performance in creative writing (expires May 2009). - Elsie Williamson Fraser Award in Education (\$1,000) Presented to a graduating student for excellence in education studies, as nominated by the faculty of Education. - Fox Chase Bank Award Awarded to the graduating senior who achieved high academic standing in a business major. - Gilbert L. Guffin Freedoms Foundation Award (\$50) A prize given to a graduating senior for the best paper in some area of American history, particularly as it concerns basic freedoms. - Heroic Endeavor Awards (\$100) Awarded to graduating seniors who have overcome extreme physical limitations, unusual family obligations or other non-academic personal problems to secure their diplomas. - Jack Geiger Memorial Award (\$50) Awarded to the graduating senior majoring in business administration or economics who attained a grade-point average above 3.20 and was very active in the business student organizations, e.g., Society for the Advancement of Management (SAM), Students in Free Enterprise (SIFE), and/or Delta Mu Delta.
+- Biblical Studies Award Awarded to a graduating senior by the department for excellence in Biblical Studies. - Business Faculty Award Awarded to a graduating business major who has displayed academic excellence as well as practical application of business concepts. - Christian Association for Psychological Studies Award Awarded to a graduating senior for outstanding achievement in psychology. - Dale V. Slaght '66 International Service Award Two awards of \$2,500 each given to students to encourage, advance, promote and empower men and women who seek to impact the world for Christ through international missions in a foreign country, becoming a U.S. foreign service officer, or becoming an international business person.
+Recipients must be U.S. citizens.
+(Expires May 2010) - Diane Renich Kelley Award in Missions (\$1,000) Presented to a graduating student for excellence in missions, as nominated by the faculty of Missions and Anthropology. - Elsie Williamson Fraser Award in Education (\$1,000) Presented to a graduating student for excellence in education studies, as nominated by the faculty of Education. - Fox Chase Bank Award Awarded to the graduating senior who achieved high academic standing in a business major. - Gilbert L. Guffin Freedoms Foundation Award (\$50) A prize given to a graduating senior for the best paper in some area of American history, particularly as it concerns basic freedoms. - Heroic Endeavor Awards (\$100) Awarded to graduating seniors who have overcome extreme physical limitations, unusual family obligations or other non-academic personal problems to secure their diplomas. - Jack Geiger Memorial Award (\$50) Awarded to the graduating senior majoring in business administration or economics who attained a grade-point average above 3.20 and was very active in the business student organizations, e.g., Society for the Advancement of Management (SAM), Students in Free Enterprise (SIFE), and/or Delta Mu Delta.
 One year's subscription to Business Week. - Janice Stead Memorial Award (\$50) Presented at commencement each year to a student selected by the faculty for the student's contribution to the Christian Life Program of the University.
-Nominations of two or more persons shall be made to the faculty by the Chaplain. - J. Bruce Walker Award (\$600) Given through a generous gift by an alumna to the graduating senior who has most effectively expressed, in any art form, the relationship between faith and life experience (expires May 2009). - Kenneth Eugene Crow Memorial Award (\$200) Open only to juniors and seniors.
+Nominations of two or more persons shall be made to the faculty by the Chaplain. - Kenneth Eugene Crow Memorial Award (\$200) Open only to juniors and seniors.
 Awarded once a year, at either the Fall Convocation or the Spring Commencement.
 A paper on the subject "The Christian Faith and Contemporary Thought" is to be submitted to the Christian Studies Department by April 1.
-Details of application are available. - Lankenau Hospital School of Nursing Alumni Award (\$125) Awarded to a BSN student by the Department of Nursing for academic achievement and leadership. - Marcus Aurelius Award (\$100) Awarded to the student submitting the best paper on any phase of the life of Marcus Aurelius, his papers or his studies. - Margaret Ferre Memorial Award (\$50) Awarded to the senior with the highest average in German.
-If no senior applies, a junior may be selected.
+Details of application are available. - Lankenau Hospital School of Nursing Alumni Award (\$125) Awarded to a BSN student by the Department of Nursing for academic achievement and leadership. - Marcus Aurelius Award (\$100) Awarded to the student submitting the best paper on any phase of the life of Marcus Aurelius, his papers or his studies.